Qsen02/Softuni-javaScript-basics/README.md

 # Softuni javaScript basics
- Exercise from homeworks and exams in the current course.
+ Exercises from homeworks and exams in the current course.